Heritage walk to Vittala Temple

 History of Hampi

-By the 10th century, Hampi had become a centre of religious and educational activities.
+Along-with the prosperity of the Vijaynagar empire, Hampi became a centre of religious and educational activities.
 But I would be biased to other dynasties if I only sing praises of the Vijaynagara kings.
 Hampi had already gained quite popularity by the 10th century.
 Inscriptions at Virupaksha temple, a kilometer along the Tungabhadra, are evidence to Chalukya kings making land grants to the temple.

 Later between the 12th and 14th centuries CE, kings of the Hoysala Empire also built temples dedicated to the goddess Durga and lord Shiva.
-During this time, Hampi became an alternate residence of the Hoysala kings.
+During this time, Hampi had almost become a secondary home of the Hoysala kings.

 With time, it went on to become the epicenter of the Vijayanagar Empire in the 14th century.
 Chronicles left by Persian and European travelers, particularly the Portuguese, state Hampi was a prosperous, wealthy and grand city near the Tungabhadra River, with numerous temples, farms and trading markets.

-By 1500 CE, Hampi was the world’s second-largest medieval-era city attracting traders from Persia and Portugal.
+By 1500 CE, Hampi was considered the world’s second-largest medieval-era city attracting traders from Persia and Portugal.
 Unfortunately, nothing lasts forever and the splendor of Hampi attracted many invaders.
-In 1565, the Vijayanagar Empire was defeated by a coalition of Muslim sultanates; its capital was conquered, pillaged and destroyed by sultanate armies leaving the heritage city in ruins.
+In 1565, the Vijayanagar Empire was attacked and defeated by a coalition of Muslim sultanates.
+Its capital was conquered, pillaged and destroyed by sultanate armies leaving the heritage city in ruins.
 It is said these invaders looted the city over a period of six months, snatching the valuables and burning all that remained to the ground.

 History of Vittala Temple, Hampi